|Click on picture for full-size version:||

 BBC BASIC for SDL 2.0 incorporates an assembler* which generates 32-bit code and accepts all 80486 instructions and some Pentium-specific instructions (except special-register and privileged instructions), including floating-point and Multi Media Extensions.
 You can access Application Program Interface (API) functions from BASIC and from assembler code, allowing an experienced programmer to produce sophisticated applications.

 BBC BASIC for Windows programs that call Operating Systems API functions, or that rely on libraries that do not have a direct equivalent in both dialects, will need to be adapted in order to be compatible with BBCSDL.
-Also, programs that use the *FONT comand will require a small alteration.
+Also, programs that use the *FONT command will require a small alteration.
 But otherwise programs can be expected to run with little or no modification.
 Of course, programs that incorporate assembly language code will not run on an ARM-based Android device or Raspberry Pi without significant changes.
+Details of the differences between BB4W and BBCSDL may be found here.

-BBC BASIC for SDL 2.0 is entirely free and may be downloaded for the supported platforms as follows (please note that BBC BASIC for SDL 2.0 is currently under development and these versions are made available for download and use at your own risk):
+BBC BASIC for SDL 2.0 is entirely free and may be downloaded for the supported platforms as follows :